PhishingSpider/phishingspider-dot-com/README.md

 # PhishingSpider.com

 ## Requirements
-1. A universal header with logo
+1. A universal header with logo (requires route for static resources)
-2. A universal footer with logo
 3. A home page
 4. An about page
-5. A contact/connect/follow page with links
+5. A contact/connect/follow page with link